Campbell's Island, Illinois: Today

 The size and shape of Campbell's Island has been somewhat variable in historic times, due to additions and subtractions created by the power of the Mississippi River.
 Today, the island is approximately 1.25 miles (2 km) long and 0.5 miles (0.8 km) wide.
 It is the home of a suburban community that dwells on a ring road that circles the island.
 The low-lying Campbell's Island is subject to flooding, and many of the island homes are raised, built on stilts, or otherwise constructed so as to minimize damage during periods of high water such as the Great Flood of 1993.
 The bridge to East Moline was built in 1938 and completely rebuilt in 1999.

-The Rock Island Rapids, a riffle in the Upper Mississippi River after which the 1814 battle was named, have disappeared.
+The Rock Island Rapids, a riffle in the Upper Mississippi River after which the 1814 battle was named, has disappeared.
 The riffle was replaced in 1934 by Lock and Dam No. 15, an engineering structure several miles downstream from Campbell's Island.